 A friend told me that she used NFP instead of IVF.
 How is that possible?

 There are other methods of NFP out there.
-How come you only talk about Sympto-Thermal (Couple to Couple League), Creighton and Billings?
+How come you only talk about four of them?

-A. We believe it is the right of every person to fully know and understand their fertility.
-Furthermore, each couple has the right to decide, with God, how to use their fertility for each other and any future children.
-Because we believe in this so strongly, we want each couple to have access to the very best fertility education.
-There are many different models and "Aps" emerging that are based on the old "Rhythm" (AKA Calendar and Rhythm Calendar) method of NFP which, as stated above, is not very effective.
-We feel that it is a disservice to our couples to promote methods that could result in unplanned pregnancies.
+It is the right of every person to fully know and understand their fertility.
+Each couple has the right to decide, with God, how to use their fertility for each other and any future children.
+Because of this, we want each couple to have access to the very best fertility education.
+There are many different FABM's and "Apps" emerging that are based on the old "Rhythm" (AKA Calendar and Rhythm Calendar) method of NFP which, as stated above, is not very effective.
+We feel that it is a disservice to our couples to promote methods that could result in unintended pregnancies.

-In addition to these methods, there are other Sympto-Thermal and Ovulation methods available.
-Theoretically speaking, these methods should be just as effective as the Couple to Couple, Creighton and Billings Methods.
-However, we currently don't offer programs in these methods because we either do not have instructors in our area or the methods do not have scientific research of their own to prove their effectiveness.
+In addition to the methods we have in our diocese and the methods approved by the USCCB, there are other Sympto-Hormonal, Ovulation and Hybrid methods available.
+Theoretically speaking, these methods should be just as effective as the methods we promote.
+However, we currently don't offer programs in these methods because we either do not have instructors in our area or the methods do not have scientific research of their own to prove their actual use effectiveness rates.

-If you have questions about a specific method that you are interested in, then please contact Jenny Ingles by email or phone.
-We would be more than happy to assist you in finding a method teacher or more information about the method.
+If you have questions about a specific method that you are interested in learning, then please contact Jenny Ingles.

 Isn't NFP just another form of contraception?